karimrd-hub/Unsupervised-Learning/Fund Allocation for Countires in Need/README.md

 ## Methodology
 1. Data preprocessing and exploration
-2. Feature scaling and normalization
+2. Feature Engineering : combining the attributes into 3 main categories [health, finance, trade] scaling and normalization
 3. PCA implementation for dimensionality reduction
+4. I created 2 datasets : the first contains 3 attributes : [health, finance, trade] while the 2nd contains the columns left after applying PCA (in our case 3 colmns are left)
-4. Application of multiple clustering techniques
+5. Application of multiple clustering techniques on the 2 datasets : k-means, dbscan, hierarchical clustering
-5. Cluster analysis and interpretation
+6. Cluster analysis and interpretation
-6. Country categorization based on aid priority
+7. Country categorization based on aid priority

 ## Tools Used
 - Python